caddyserver/caddy-docker/README.md

 Note the second `FROM` instruction - this produces a much smaller image by simply overlaying the newly-built binary on top of the the regular `caddy/caddy` image.

-The `caddy-builder` script is used to [build a new Caddy entrypoint](https://github.com/caddyserver/caddy/blob/71e81d262bc34545f73f1380bc5d078d83d1570f/cmd/caddy/main.go#L15..L25), with the provided plugins.
+The `caddy-builder` script is used to [build a new Caddy entrypoint](https://github.com/caddyserver/caddy/blob/71e81d262bc34545f73f1380bc5d078d83d1570f/cmd/caddy/main.go#L15..L25), with the provided modules.
+You can specify just a module name, or a name with a version (separated by `@`).

 Note that the "standard" Caddy modules ([`github.com/caddyserver/caddy/v2/modules/standard`](https://github.com/caddyserver/caddy/tree/v2/modules/standard)) are always included.

 ## License